cccnrc/flask-cookies/README.md

 ```
 And everything is set up and working!

+### Additional Informations

+- `Flask-Cookies` depends on [Bootstrap v5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) which will be imported in your website (precisely in [this page](cookies.html), lines 44).
+Thus if your flask application rely on a different Bootsrap version (or fore some strange reason you do not want to import it), you have to manually change these imports and `Flask-Cookies` objects relying on it.
+- you can easily modify everything in `Flask-Cookies` banner, simply change required fields in [cookies.html](cookies.html) and [cookies.css](cookies.css).
+If you installed `Flask-Cookies` as a Python library you will find these files in `$PYTHONPATH/lib/python3/site-packages/flask_cookies/templates/cookies/` and `$PYTHONPATH/lib/python3/site-packages/flask_cookies/static/` (have a look [here](https://stackoverflow.com/questions/16269903/how-to-get-the-pythonpath-in-shell) for info on `$PYTHONPATH`)

+### Closing Notes

 Feel free to use `Flask-Cookies` and all your applications and to modify its files as you need (but share with us improvements so we can share them with the world).